aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

 configuration files in the directory where they need to be with the correct permissions.

-So to deploy a networkable RabbitMQ setup I have created three files which will be used by Ansible:
+So to deploy a networkable RabbitMQ setup, I have created three files which will be used by Ansible:

 ====================================== =====================